GrahamF73/WritingSamples/readme.md

 ## Writing Samples

-I have writing samples from my time writing with both Oracle and PLAYSTUDIOS:
+I have writing samples from my time writing with both PLAYSTUDIOS and Oracle:

 > **NOTE:** I am including links to the files as well as the names of each sample file.